-As of the Cut-off Date, none of the Reference Obligations were originated as cash-out refinance transactions.
+As of the Cut-off Date, approximately 32.39% of the Reference Obligations in Loan Group 1 by the Loan Group 1 Cut-off Date Balance and none of the Reference Obligations in Loan Group 2 were originated as cash-out refinance transactions.
 In a cash-out refinance transaction, in addition to paying off existing mortgage liens, the borrower obtains additional funds that may be used for other purposes, including paying off subordinate mortgage liens.
 Such additional funds provide unrestricted cash proceeds to the borrower.
 In "no cash-out" or "rate and term" refinance transactions, the funds are used to pay off existing mortgage liens and may be used in limited amounts for certain specified purposes.
 Cash-out refinance transactions generally have had a higher risk of Credit Events and Modification Events than mortgage loans originated in no cash-out, or rate and term, refinance transactions.